 - Microchips are small devices that store and transmit a unique, preprogrammed, identification number.

 - Once the unique identification number in your pet’s chip is registered by you, with your contact information, it becomes a permanent means of identification.

 - Microchips are implanted under the skin with a hypodermic needle.

 - Microchips do not contain batteries and are instead activated by the radio-frequency signal emitted by the scanner.

 - Microchips are tiny, about the size of a grain of rice, and are usually implanted in the area between your pet’s shoulders.

 - 134kHz is the most common frequency for microchips and is considered the global standard.
 However, there are multiple microchip frequencies.
 Universal scanners are available, and many vet clinics and shelters in the United States have these scanners.

-- Microchips do not replace id tags and collars, but are an additional safety measure that increase the likelihood of both cats and dogs being returned to their owners
+- Microchips do not replace id tags and collars but are an additional safety measure that increases the likelihood of both cats and dogs being returned to their owners